 4. Microsoft Office: WPS Office

-Libre Office is great but if you’re someone who is used to working with Microsoft Office, it might seem a little unfamiliar.
-Especially after the introduction of the ribbon bar and the modern design in Microsoft Office apps.
+Libre Office is great but if you’re used to working with Microsoft Office, it might seem a little unfamiliar, especially after the introduction of the ribbon bar and the modern design in Microsoft Office apps.
 WPS Office mimics the look and feel of MS Office.
-It isn’t open source like Libre Office nor is it as feature rich.
-However, WPS Office has enough features that most users will ever need and it is still free.
+It isn’t open source like Libre Office nor is it as feature-rich.
+However, WPS Office has enough features that most users will ever need and is still free.

 5. Outlook: Thunderbird